skyrimunificationproject/skyrimunificationproject.github.io/index.md

 ### SUP CORE

-- WACCF/CACO/CCOR
-- Imperious/Ordinator/Odin/Apocalypse/Triumvirate
+- The list is balanced around the Kryptopyr suite of mods: WACCF, CACO, CCOR.
+- Gameplay overhauls by Enai: Imperious, Ordinator, Odin, Apocalypse, Triumvirate, Sacrilege.
 - Our custom Skyrim Unification Gameplay Overhaul, incorporating enemy and loot tiers similar to SRCEO and MLU, using a new leveled list system that may be familiar to OWL users but was developed independently in parallel.
 - Vanilla-lite combat with Valhalla and Wildcat for difficulty management
-- TrueHUD and Untarnished UI for a modern interface
+- TrueHUD and Vel'dun UI for a modern interface
 - A curated choice of graphic overhauls designed for consistency and reasonable performance.
 - A custom blend of Nature of the Wildlands, Ulvenwald Lite, and Aspens Ablaze.
 Grass provided by Witchy Wilderness.
 - Painstakingly hand edited patching together of Northern Roads, Lux Via, and others
 - Vanilla quest overhauls and expansions
 - CBBE 3BA Nevernude outfits for a reasonable default figure, TNG Nevernude males (no bodyslides)
 - The usual varied bugfixes, tweaks, and QOL improvement mods
+- A selection of follower mods fully integrated into the list: Inigo, Song of the Green, Lucien, Remiel, Xelzaz, Redcap, Khajiit Will Follow.
+- Additional weapons and armors immersively included from PrivateEye's Armory Extended series and more.

 Users installing the guide can stop there and use it as a base, or continue to add modules that are fully integrated and patched against Core: